Home / PhD Studentships

 Applications should:

 Applicants can access and monitor their applications by logging in to the Application Management System.
-We hope to notify applicants of the outcome of their application by the end of December 2022.

 The applications team is available at applications@medicalresearchscotland.org to answer any questions you may have.